reframe-hpc/reframe/docs/tutorial_advanced.rst

 Applying a Sanity Function Iteratively
 --------------------------------------

-It is often the case that a common sanity pattern has to be applied many times.
+It is often the case that a common sanity function has to be applied many times.
 The following script prints 100 random integers between the limits given by the environment variables ``LOWER`` and ``UPPER``.

 .. code-block:: console